gbdev/pandocs/content/Video_Display.md

 ::: tip Window Internal Line Counter

 The window keeps an internal line counter that's functionally similar to `LY`, and increments alongside it.
 However, it only gets incremented when the window is visible, as described [here](#ff4a-wy-window-y-position-r-w-ff4b-wx-window-x-position-7-r-w).
-That is whenever:

-1. `LCDC.5` is set (window enabled)
-2. `LY >= WY`
-3. `WX` has an on-screen value.

 This line counter determines what window line is to be rendered on the current scanline.